rsedevnet/bmsnav/README.md

 <a id="installation"></a>
 ## Installation

-#### BMSNav
+#### iOS

 You can get BMSNav for iOS [here](https://apps.apple.com/us/app/bmsnav/id6476798982), or search for "BMSNav" in the App Store on your iPhone or iPad.

+#### Android

+I'm currently in the process of getting BMSNav published to the Amazon Appstore and I'll add a link here as soon as that happens.

-The Android version works just fine, but Google has made it significantly more difficult for indie devs to publish apps on the Google Play Console since November 2023.
+As for Google, unfortunately they've made it significantly more difficult for indie devs to publish apps on the Google Play Console since November 2023.
 In short, you need 20 people to test your app for a period of 14 days.
 If you're interested in helping with this, please [contact](#contact) me.

+In the interim, you can download and install the APK directly, if you like: [BMSNav-1.0.0.apk](https://rsedev.net/bmsnav/apk/BMSNavServer-1.0.0.apk)

+It's a universal APK that should work on any recent-ish Android device.
+I assume you know how to sideload APKs for your particular device, and I assume you understand the risks involved.
+If you're not sure what any of this means, I would recommend waiting for the Amazon Appstore release... hopfeully soon!

 #### BMSNavServer